Pears and Constipation in Babies - Cure or Cause?

 In toddlers it is a little bit more complex as dietary changes are a harder (cue toddler-brain) and it can often coincide with toilet training.
 By toddler-stage children can overrule the urge to go if they are not feeling ready or comfortable for what ever reason, which can also lead to a bit of a blockage happening as well.

 Keep in mind that there is also some genetic predisposition and potentially other underlying factors with constipation, so do always consult with your medial practitioner first to rule these out.
+However please do be careful of using a laxative, especially long terms as this can significantly exacerbate the issue and is associated with dependence on a laxative.

 The Importance of Fibre